Carbon-izer Presents Northwest Freeway (Outer Belt)

 27230 U.S. 290

-As of March 2022 this strip center building (built in 2019) includes Houston Sinus & Allergy and Houston Audiology & Hearing Aids.
+As of March 2025 this strip center building (built in 2019) includes F45 Training, Houston Sinus & Allergy and Houston Audiology & Hearing Aids.

 This opened as Public Storage in 2017, the same year as the extension of East Louetta Road to the freeway.
 Despite Louetta Road finally going to I-45 (why would you want to, though?), the road abruptly ends at Northwest Freeway with just a right-turn only lane.
 PS is more of what self-storage buildings look like in the Inner Loop, a big boxy building with no windows.
-Several years after that, a strip center opened with the same address in front of it but as of 11/24 only has Strong Vision Center.
+(It's a trend that's spread to College Station, too).

 Tru by Hilton / 27204 US Hwy.
 290